woon5118/totara_ub/readme.md

 10. Disable server maintenance mode.

 11. Congratulations, your site is now upgraded.
-Read CHANGELOG.php for details on what is new.
+Read changelog.md for details on what is new.

 ### Totara 13